gbraad/resume/resume.md

     Internship for MBO (vocational education).
 Activities included system and network administration and field services.
 Fields of expertise included: Windows NT, Novell Netware, VMware, Cisco and Unix.

-## Shop Assistant
-  * MicMac PC (Netherlands), May 1999 – August 1999

-    Sales and technical staff for a local computer store.
-Additional responsibilities included problem solving of software and hardware issues.

-## Seller II
-  * [Albert Heijn][employer ah] (Netherlands), January 1996 – May 1999

-     All activities that are part of the fruits and vegetable department; planning and budget estimation and ordering of goods, sales analysis, time scheduling,  participating in management meetings and loading/unloading of goods.

-     Received an honor for best department of Albert Heijn for several years

 ## Open Source activities
   * Project Lead, [Fedora Project - MIPS][project fedora-mips]
     Co-ordinating and managing the port to the MIPS as a secondary architecture for the Fedora Linux distribution.
 Activities include the global planning, maintaining contact with third-parties and all other activities as described on the secondary architecture guidelines.
 This project had been handed over to CS2C and effort went into enabling other projects to port to the MIPS platform.
 Winner of the Godson Software Competition